ministryofjustice/nomis-user-roles-api/README.md

 Also try http://localhost:8101/swagger-ui.html to see the API specification.

 Set `spring.h2.console.enabled` to true in `application-dev-config.yml`.
-It is set to false in the repo because leaving it as true creates a security vulnerability in the cloud.
+It is set to false in the repo because leaving it as true creates a false positive in the veracode scan.